Who we are

 In July 2005 the ChilOut celebrated the removal of children from immigration detention and we all shared in the honour of being awarded the Human Rights and Equal Opportunity Commission's Organisation (Community) Award on Human Rights Day, December 10, 2005.
 Following a hiatus, the Board re-convened as numbers of children in detention again began to grow.
 We communicate via regular teleconferences and constant emails.
 Since late 2011 we have raised sufficient funds to employ a part-time Campaign Director, keeping her on is dependent on donations received!

-Dianne Hiles is our Chaira and was mother to a four year old and working as a project manager in IT when the 4 Corners exposé of the physical and psychological breakdown of 6 year old Shayan Badrai, detained in Villawood and Woomera for two years, was screened in August 2001.
+Dianne Hiles is our Chair and was mother to a four year old and working as a project manager in IT when the 4 Corners exposé of the physical and psychological breakdown of 6 year old Shayan Badrai, detained in Villawood and Woomera for two years, was screened in August 2001.
 She was a founding member of a group of concerned parents and citizens that met in response to the program and went on to become ChilOut.
 Dianne is involved in other NGOs; a long term supporter of Amnesty International and was elected to the Board of A Just Australia in April 2006 and was its Chair for the two years prior to its merger with the Refugee Council of Australia.
 In August 2010 she completed a Masters in Human Rights at the University of Sydney and was awarded an AM for services to the community – about the same time it became necessary to revive ChilOut as over 1,000 child asylum seekers were again detained indefinitely in inappropriate immigration detention facilities.
-Dianne is presently The Greens candidate for the seat of Sydney.

 Alanna Hector is a lawyer, a past diplomat and played a major role in researching and writing the 2004 HREOC Report "A last resort?" the National Inquiry into Children in Immigration Detention.
 She set up a group of ChilOut Youth Ambassadors to both mentor others and inform the community about their experiences.
 Alanna's knowledge of people and issues involved in this arena is vast.
 Alanna is an extremely competent advocate and mother of two.